Seventeenth in a Series

 “Among his curiosities he had a horse—a hump-backed horse—that was about as intelligent as man could make him… At the command of Col. Stickney, he walked backwards, knelt down, sat on his haunches and stood up and walked around on his hind legs.
 The cages of the wild beasts were standing just below the stone depot on Ohio levee; some of them were open and were surrounded by a large crowd of curious spectators.”

 Circuses visited Cairo year-round at the southernmost tip of Illinois, parking massive, domed barges and more showboats at the wharf and on Missouri landings across the Mississippi.
-Circus trains and special cars often parked along tracks circling this railroad hub.
+Circus trains and special cars often parked along tracks circling this railroad town.
 Performers wintered in the area while show managers restocked talent and revamped programs.
 Watercraft and equipment were stored and repaired, new parts shipped in.
 In springtime circus outfits organized and launched from Cairo while others opened show seasons at the locale.

 Cairo anchored northern end of the delta trough, flatland stretching south to the Gulf of Mexico, draining major rivers of the interior.
 National railroad and wagon routes intersected at Cairo, with Missouri situated across the Mississippi River and Kentucky across the Ohio.
 Cairo boosters proclaimed their tri-state vicinity as the navigation head for water, rail and trail through the continental heart, “a gateway between the Northeast and Southwest.”